gnafit/gna/doc/source/tutorial/topology.rst

    f_2(x) = a_2 \sin(x) + b_2 \cos(k_1 x).

 The functions depend on different parameters.
-The only difference between examples is that first one does integration with two distinct transformations while the second reuses the single transformation to integrate both functions.
+The only difference between examples is that first one does integration with two distinct transformations while the second reuses a single transformation to integrate both functions.
 Examples are based on the code from tutorials :ref:`tutorial_integration` and :ref:`tutorial_integration_again`.

 Example 1: separate transformations